-This group of public companies are: Instituto Costarricense de Electricidad (ICE); Compañía Nacional de Fuerza y Luz (CNFL); Public Services Company of Heredia (ESPH); Carthage Public Services Administrative Board (JASEC); and the rural electrification cooperatives: COOPESANTOS, COOPEALFARORUIZ, COOPEGUANACASTE and COOPELESCA.
+This group of public companies are: Instituto Costarricense de Electricidad (ICE); Compañía Nacional de Fuerza y Luz (CNFL); Heredia Public Services Company (ESPH); Cartago Public Services Administrative Board (JASEC); and rural electrification cooperatives: COOPESANTOS, COOPEALFARORUIZ, COOPEGUANACASTE and COOPELESCA.

 This allows Costa Rica to have coverage of 99,43% that places it as the second with the highest penetration in Latin America.

 - 2380 students have participated in educational workshops so far this year

 - Successes and Challenges of the Costa Rican Model Occupy School Students

 - Young people learn by playing on electricity